TAMULib/ProjectManagementUI/DEPLOYING.md

 In the above example snippet, only the lines containing `'${STOMP_DEBUG}'`, `'${AUTH_SERVICE_URL}'`, and `'${WEB_SERVICE_URL}'` should be changed.
 For example `'http://localhost:9001/products'` could be changed to `'http://localhost:8181/products'` (changing the port number from 9001 to 8181).

-Once this is done all of the steps from Deploy Directly using **NPM** above can be followed.
+Once this is done all of the steps from *Development Deployment using NPM* above can be followed.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>